thufschmitt/tix-papers/typing/types.md

 into a relation $\subtypeG$ on gradual types.
 However, the subtyping relation isn't the same.
-Indeed, the relation used in [@CL17] − which is the relation established in [@Fri04] − is based on an interpretation of types as sets of values, and as it is raises some safety issues on a lazy semantic.
+Indeed, the relation used in [@CL17] − which is the relation established in [@Fri04] − is based on an interpretation of types as sets of values, and used directly cause some safety problems on a lazy semantic.
 The reason for this is that the interpretation supposes fully evaluated values, while a lazy language manipulates possibly non-evaluated expressions, whose evaluation may never finish if forced.
 In particular, the `Empty` types behaves